criipto/docs-old/authentication/okta.md

 - _Client ID_ to identify your Okta tenant to Criipto Verify.
 In the case below we chose `urn:criipto:verify`
 - _Domain_ on which you will be communicating with Criipto Verify.
 Could be for example `samples.criipto.id`
 - _Client secret_ which Okta needs to fetch actual user information from Criipto Verify during login.
-The secret is generated and copied as describe further down.
+The secret is generated and copied as described further down.

 ![Register App](/images/okta-register-application.png)